rahukuma/contacts/README.md

 How to build :
 1.Start tomcat server(either from here or from apache site with version 8)
+2. Under url of pom file for maven tomcat7 plugin, host has to be changed from localhost to appropriate hostname , where tomcat is running.
-2. Run maven command as : mvn clean install tomcat7:deploy
+3. Run maven command as : mvn clean install tomcat7:deploy

 PS : Has been tested java7,maven3 and maven tomcat7 plugin.